jay5598/WHSTechNotes/journal.md

 # September 22, 2025
 I believe that working in a virtual store for real money as exemplified by IKEA's Roblox initiative.
 It presents an advanced future for jobs, offering both promising opportunities and potential pitfalls.
 The concept of earning real wages from virtual labor, such as restocking shelves or assisting customers within a digital environment.
 This invention introduces a novel dimension to the employment landscape.
 This invention could democratize access to work allowing individuals with physical limitations or those in remote areas to participate in the workforce, thereby expanding economic inclusion.
  “This response used AI.”
+# September 30, 2025
+67 is just something we say from a song but we say it to say the time like when they ask what time is it we just say it like 67 o'clock and or even when the scoreboard is 67 we just troll and say it.